OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/10-Testing_JSON_Web_Tokens.md

 ## Summary

-- JWTs are cryptographically signed JSON tokens
+- JSON Web Tokens (JWTs) are cryptographically signed JSON tokens
 - Commonly used to authenticate on APIs
 - Lots of bad implementations and opportunities for things to go wrong